 The amino acid N-acetylcysteine (NAC) was also studied and is thought to boost the production of the antioxidant glutathione and support more efficient alcohol metabolism while reducing oxidative damage to the body.
 It has been studied as a protective agent, rather than a quick-fix hangover cure.7

-The remedies presented above may help prevent hangover symptoms for many, but it’s important to stress that the only way to completely avoid being hungover is to abstain from alcohol consumption.
+The remedies presented above may help, but it’s important to stress that the only way to completely avoid being hungover is to abstain from alcohol consumption.
 If you choose to consume alcohol, however, drink in moderation with adequate hydration.